-PMP: 5 - Extended Learning Opportunities

-To provide students with opportunities beyond the school year to advance their individual level of proficiency academically, socially, and emotionally.

-Students entering the 9th grade are given the opportunity to attend math classes in the summer extended year.
-Three or four classes will be available for students June 4-29.
+Planned Actions/Services Actual Actions/Services Budgeted Expenditures Estimated Actual Expenditures PMP: 5 - Extended Learning Opportunities To provide students with opportunities beyond the school year to advance their individual level of proficiency academically, socially, and emotionally.
+PMP5.1 Summer Enrichment for grade 9 Students entering the 9th grade are given the opportunity to attend math classes in the summer extended year.
+Three or four classes will be available for students June 3-28, 2019.
+PMP 5.1 1000, 3000 Other \$15,600 PMP 5.1 3000-3999: Employee Benefits 0000 LCFF Base \$15, 600 Action 6 Planned Actions/Services Actual Actions/Services Budgeted Expenditures Estimated Actual Expenditures PMP: 6 - Visual and Performing Arts (VAPA) Activities To provide students with hands on activities and exposure to opportunities in areas beyond the core instructional requirements.
+PMP6.1 Visual and Performing Arts Activities Funding for VAPA comes out of general funds.

-5000-5999: Services And Other Operating Expenditures Other \$1,500

-PMP 5.1 1000, 3000 Other \$15,578

-PMP: 6 - Visual and Performing Arts (VAPA) Activities

-To provide students with hands on activities and exposure to

-Funding for VAPA comes out of general funds.
 No additional funds are utilized.

-1000, 2000, 3000 LCFF \$0
+PMP 6.1 1000, 2000, 3000 0000 LCFF Base \$0 PMP 6.1 1000, 3000 Other \$0 Action 7 Planned Actions/Services Actual Actions/Services Budgeted Expenditures Estimated Actual Expenditures

-opportunities in areas beyond the core instructional requirements.

-PMP6.1 Visual and Performing Arts Activities

-Actions/Services Actions

-PMP: 7 - Student Attendance Accountability Attendance up for this school

-To provide a system of supports that enables students to be academically successful through regular and on-time attendance.
+PMP: 7 - Student Attendance Accountability To provide a system of supports that enables students to be academically successful through regular and on-time attendance.
+PMP7.1 Improve student attendance accountability and truancy intervention PLA purchased gift cards and spirit wear to support attendance initiatives.
+PMP 7.1 4000-4999: Books And Supplies Other \$13,580 PMP 7.1 4000-4999: Books And Supplies Other \$13,394

-Planned

-PMP7.1 Improve student attendance accountability and truancy intervention

-Attendance initiatives were not set up for this school year; however, a plan will be in place to offer attendance initiatives in 2018-2019.

-2000, 3000 LCFF \$0

-PMP 7.1 \$13,000